 Denon introduced the DL-103 in 1962 for professional broadcast use, and it has proven to be of the most popular and reliable phono cartridges of its kind.
 The low output moving coil design (0.3mV) requires a higher mass tonearm; opening the door to used Fidelity Research, SME, or EMT arms or more expensive modern arms from Kuzma, or Jelco (which recently decided to cease production).
 Jazz listeners have long prized the DL-103’s tonal balance and open presentation that make both brass instruments and vocals come alive.

 The DL-103 requires at least 60dB of gain to come alive; sticking a step-up transformer between the affordable DL-103 and the moving magnet input of your phono stage can be a transformative experience when everything is set-up correctly.
 Third party manufacturers have been offering modified DL-103 variants for the past few years at considerable expense, but our advice would be to stick with the stock model from Denon.
+This is one of the best phono cartridges below $300 and will continue to earn that title until Denon stops making them.

 For more information: usa.denon.com/en-us/product/turntables/dl-103